-We have applied to list our common stock on the New York Stock Exchange, or NYSE, under the symbol "HI."
+Our common stock has been approved for listing on the New York Stock Exchange, or NYSE, under the symbol "HI."
 We anticipate that trading in shares of our common stock will begin on a "when-issued" basis on or shortly before the record date and will continue up to and through the distribution date and that "regular-way" trading in shares of our common stock will begin on the first trading day following the distribution date.
 If trading begins on a "when-issued" basis, you may purchase or sell our common stock up to and through the distribution date, but your transaction will not settle until after the distribution date.
 We cannot predict the trading prices for our common stock before, on or after the distribution date.